getsentry/sentry-javascript/docs/config.rst

     By default, Raven captures as many as 100 breadcrumb entries.
 If you find this too noisy, you can reduce this number by setting `maxBreadcrumbs`.
 Note that this number cannot be set higher than the default of 100.

+.. describe:: captureUnhandledRejections

+    By default, Raven captures all unhandled promise rejections using standard ``unhandledrejection`` event.
+    If you want to disable this behaviour, set this option to ``false``.

 .. describe:: transport